Florida–Miami baseball rivalry

 The Florida–Miami baseball rivalry is an American college baseball rivalry between the University of Florida Gators and University of Miami Hurricanes.

 The Florida and Miami baseball series began in 1940, and the game has usually been played at least two times during each regular season since 1960.
 Since the 2004 season, the two teams have played a weekend series in the early portion of the non-conference schedule, alternating each season between Coral Gables and Gainesville.
 The two programs have faced off in fourteen editions of the NCAA Division I baseball tournament, meeting in the College World Series in 2015.

 The two programs' relevance on the national scale combined with the geographical proximity has forged a fierce rivalry among both fanbases, with both squads considering the series to be among the most important on their schedule during the season, and has consistently attracted near-capacity crowds at each respective home stadium.

+The second game of the 2025 regular season series between the two teams in Gainesville saw a record crowd of 9,303 fans in attendance.
+This marked the largest ever attendance for any on-campus college baseball game in the state of Florida.
+The same series also set the record for the largest combined attendance over an on-campus three-game series, with 23,737 total fans attending the three-game set at Condron Family Ballpark.